Nobody does co-op like the University of Waterloo

 During a co-op work term, you'll be a full-time employee of the organization you're working for.
 You'll have a manager who will provide training, projects, and guidance.
 You might have a project of your own or you might contribute to a number of projects.
 Read what students have done during co-op terms.

-Your manager will do a mid-term and final review with you to evaluate your progress and learning.
-You’ll also have a student advisor at Waterloo who will check in with you periodically and answer any questions you have.
+A student advisor at Waterloo will check in with you during your work term and answer any questions you have.